HexHive/OSTEP-slides/12-scheduling.md

 > multi-tasking CPU described above.
 In practice, the virtual runtime of a task
 > is its actual runtime normalized to the total number of running tasks.

+* CFS keeps track of how long each process should have executed on an ideal processor.
+* For each time slice, it calculates the fraction each process would have received and keeps these balances in a tree.
+* The process with the highest balance is then scheduled

 * Linux used an O(1) scheduler based on multi-level feedback queues but switched to a [completely fair scheduler in 2007](https://www.kernel.org/doc/Documentation/scheduler/sched-design-CFS.txt)